hanielchang/password-generator/README.md

 ## Summary of code
 * All of the characters upper, lower, numbers, and special were put into arrays.
 The arrays were used and concatenated as needed based on criteria via prompts inside generatePasswordContent.
-The password length was prompeted as well, and that value passed to the generatePasswordContent from generatePasswordLength.
+The password length was prompeted as well, and that value was prompted inside generatePasswordLength.
 The resulting random password created there in the generatePasswordContent was passed into writePassword to be displayed.